 - You want to be able to run your tests quickly and easily, so as many of them as possible should be unit tests that only need the compiled class under test, rather than system tests, that need your entire app running.
 Remember you can use mocks, stubs and in-memory databases to make more of your tests into unit tests.
 The TestNG book has lots of good info on this.

 - Use static analysis testing as well as runtime testing.
 It is fast to run and has the advantage that once you have configured the rules you are going to apply to your code, they will run against new code automatically.
-I recommend PMD and FindBugs.
+I recommend PMD and SpotBugs.
 I tend not to use CheckStyle as it is mostly stylistic, rather than finding real bugs.
 PMD is good because its easy to write your own rules so if you can identify conditions that must be true across your app, you can enforce them easily.
+See, for example, Enforcing Spring role based security with PMD.

 - Learn a scripting language.
 They are great for automating small tasks.
 My preferred scripting language is Groovy, but Ruby and Python are also good languages.
 Perl and PHP aren’t as powerful.